 Treatment for C-PTSD requires a multi-modal approach due to its complex origins and features.
 The complex PTSD recovery stages provide a guide to treating the condition.
 The first step is to remove the source or sources of the trauma and/or abuse, and to receive protection.
 Placement into a supportive treatment environment will teach the individual to let go of the things they cannot control, and aid in mourning what has been lost as a result of the traumatic events.

 Individual therapy will assist in helping the victim achieve small, measured accomplishments, with validation for these successes.
 Counseling should promote self-discovery and self-regulation, as well as to assist in repairing relationships.
 Some of the treatment modalities used to treat C-PTSD are dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), psychodynamic therapy, eye movement desensitization and reprocessing (EMDR), internal family systems therapy, and experiential and emotionally focused therapy.

 The Treatment Specialist will locate a Complex PTSD Treatment Centers

 How to Help Someone With Complex PTSD

 For those who struggle with C-PTSD life is nearly unbearable.
 The confusion that has resulted from distorted attachment bonds can lead to a dysfunctional connection between pain and love.
 Finding expert complex post traumatic stress disorder recovery will provide compassionate therapeutic for those who suffer with this mental health condition.
-For more information about getting help for C-PTSD, please call The Treatment Specialist today at (866) 644-7911.
+For more information about getting help for C-PTSD, please call (866) 644-7911.